Hurricane Prep Summer Bridge Program - The University of Tulsa

 The transition between high school and college can be daunting, but The University of Tulsa’s new Hurricane Prep Summer Bridge Program can help.

-The 2023 Hurricane Prep Summer Bridge Program eases the transition from high school to college and gives conditionally approved, invited students the tools they need to succeed in higher education.
-Selected participants will live on campus July 10 through Aug.
-11 while taking two free TU courses.
+The 2024 Hurricane Prep Summer Bridge Program eases the transition from high school to college and gives conditionally approved students the tools they need to succeed in higher education.
+Participants will either live on campus or commute (based on what they selected to do in the fall) while taking two free TU courses.
 Tuition, books, housing and meals are covered.
+All participants should expect to be on campus from 9 a.m. to 1:30 p.m.
+Monday through Friday, July 15 through August 16.

-Participants will receive notification to enroll in one English or one math class plus the Effective Learning Strategies class.
+Participants will receive notification to enroll in one English, one Math, or the Chemistry class plus the Effective Learning Strategies class.

 • ENGL 1004: Intro to College Writing or ENGL 1033: Exposition and Argumentation and FYE 1021: Effective Learning Strategies